Chalwk77/HALO-SCRIPT-PROJECTS/INDEV/Battle Royale/about.md

 - [x] Spectator mode:  (**done**)
   - Players will be able to spectate other players after they die.
   - They will be invisible, invulnerable, and unable to interact with the world.
+- [x] Limited lives: (**done**)
+  - Players will have a limited number of lives.
+  - Players will be able to spectate other players after they die.
 - [ ] Randomized loot (**WIP**):
   - Loot will be randomized and spawn in random locations (**done**)
   - Loot includes ammo, weapons, powerups and special abilities (**WIP**)